tomas-fryza/avr-course/labs/05-adc/report.md

    ![your figure]()

-3. Draw a flowchart for `main()` function and `TIMER1_OVF_vect` interrupt service routine which overflows every 1&nbsp;sec.
+3. Draw two flowcharts for `main` function and `TIMER1_OVF_vect` interrupt service routine which overflows every 1&nbsp;sec.
 The image can be drawn on a computer or by hand.
 Use clear descriptions of the individual steps of the algorithms.

    ![your figure]()